Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • vitamin complexes.

 Urethritis is an acute or chronic inflammation of the urethra (urethra) in both men and women.
-Urethritis is one of the most common urological diseases resulting from both infectious and non-infectious causes.
+Urethritis is one of the common urological diseases resulting from both infectious and non-infectious causes.

 Causes

-Urethritis are:
+Urethritis is:

 • infectious origin (microbial, viral, fungal),